 I actually recommend getting, on average, a little more than this.
 You don’t have to be super strict with it and track your food every day – but just aim to get somewhere above this amount daily and you’re all set.
 If you follow my ‘Perfect Breakfast Formula‘, you’ll be at around 40% of this before you’ve even left the house, so really, if you’re eating well, there are no worries.

-If you’re doing a lot of exercise (especially weights/resistance/HIIT) you’ll want to increase this to a minimum 1g per kg of body weight.
+If you’re doing a big volume of exercise (especially weights/resistance/HIIT) you’ll want to increase this to a minimum of 1g per kg of body weight.

 But again, alkaline, protein-rich foods are abundant and everywhere – so you should have little trouble.

 The 10 Easiest Ways to Get Enough Alkaline Protein

 When most people think of protein they think of the acidic, clogging foods such as dairy and meat (and of course, whey protein shakes).

 I’m here to tell you, it is easy to get enough alkaline protein (even if you’re hitting the gym), without compromising your health and while nourishing your body at the same time.
 (Note: for more on eating meat on my alkaline diet, click here)

 Here are My 10 Favourite Alkaline Protein Sources:

 These are all also vegan, gluten-free, dairy-free, and sugar-free and alkalizing!